 Prerequisite: FREN 2002 with a minimum grade of C or FRE 104 with a minimum grade of C Introduction to contemporary French and Francophone culture through the study of films, popular music, media, newspapers art, and/or television shows.
+May be taken up to four times for credit with different content.

-FREN 3220 Survey of French Literature I 3/0/3
+FREN 3212 Topics in Francophone Cinema 3/0/3